-This is the first in a series of articles about competent investing in jewelry made into plain English.
+This is the first article in a series about competent investing in jewelry made into plain English.
 The seasoned diamantaire, Mr.Gabriel Levin-Cafrir, will talk about terminology, professions, main risks and caution signals for a newcomer to make a deliberate decision when acquiring the piece of jewellery for whatever (passionate or investing, or both) reason.

 Gabriel Levin-Cafrir (M.Soc.Sci), second generation diamantaire, graduate of the Center of Gemological Studies under the leadership of one of the leading Graduate Gemologists of Israel - Eli Dori, specialization - Diamond Expert (“Diamond Grading & Evaluating” diploma), at Diamond Exchange, Ramat Gan, Israel.
 The evaluation of diamonds is based on the G.I.A (Gemological Institute of America) standards.
 Practiced in Israeli commpany “Keren Or”.
 Works in jewellery and gemstones sales sphere (family business), consults, does lecturing.